rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 #### A note on testing

 Testing SQL code after making manual changes would be very expensive.
-In our project, we had nothing in terms of a test harness or even understanding what the code does.
+In our project, we had nothing in terms of a test harness or even understanding what some of the code does.
 Some SPs ran into hundreds of lines of T-SQL code with very intricate business logic.
 It wouldn't take much to break that.

-**Our goal was to devise a robust refactoring process** that can be tested on a small subset of code and then applied to the entire codebase with minimal risk of breaking anything.
+**Our goal was to devise a robust refactoring process** that can be tested on a small subset of code and then applied to the entire codebase with minimal risk of regression.

 ## Step 1: *code analysis*

 The target for our search was multipart object names in SQL statements.
 We used two different search methods:

-* Looking for dependencies in system tables.
+1. Looking for dependencies in system tables.
 E.g. https://www.red-gate.com/simple-talk/blogs/discovering-three-or-four-part-names-in-sql-server-database-code/
-* Using Regex to search through the source code.
+2. Using Regex to search through the source code.

-Regex was the primary method with the system table search as a backup for validation of Regex results.
+Regex (2) was the primary method and the system table search (1) was a backup for validation of Regex results.

 Our very first step was to script all DB objects from all databases and add them to Git.